ACINQ/phoenix-kmm/BUILD.md

 #### Skip the Android app

-If you are only in the iOS application, create a `local.properties` file at the root of the project, and add the following line:
+If you are only interested in the iOS application, create a `local.properties` file at the root of the project, and add the following line:

 ```
-skip.android=false
+skip.android=true
 ```

 ### Build the iOS app